 This post is also available in: हिन्दी (Hindi)

-DSM-5 has defined panic attack as a sudden surge of intense fear or discomfort that reaches its peak within minutes, producing significant physical symptoms.
+DSM-5 has defined panic attack as a sudden surge of intense fear or discomfort that reaches its peak within minutes, producing significant physical symptoms of panic attack.

-During this period the person should have four or more of the following symptoms:
+During this period the person should have four or more of the following symptoms of panic attack:

 • Palpitations, pounding heart, or accelerated heart rate

 • Trembling or shaking

 • Sensations of shortness of breath or smothering